Ascension Day commemorated this week marked a profound turning point in human history.

 The ends of the earth?!
 What went through their minds when he said these words?
 None of them had ever gone beyond Palestine and Samaria.
 They would have been aware of Europe, Africa and Asia.
 Not of course the Americas.

-This moment was the start of the revolutionary world missionary movement, God’s only plan for transformation – using weak, human vessels like us.
-The disciples standing there looking up into the cloudscould scarcely have imagined where this mission would lead.
+This was the moment the revolutionary world missionary movement started, God’s only plan for transformation – using weak, human vessels like us.
+The disciples standing there looking up into the clouds could scarcely have imagined where this mission would lead – once the Spirit had come upon them.

 Peter would eventually go to Rome; Andrew to Greece and the Black Sea, some say even to parts of modern Ukraine and Romania.
 Thomas founded the church in India.
-Others are associated with Armenia, Persia, Ethiopia, Syria, Georgia and Mesopotamia.
-A small movement on the eastern edge of the Roman Empire would spread across the Mediterranean world and eventually in the heart of Europe itself.
+Other apostles are associated with Armenia, Persia, Ethiopia, Syria, Georgia and Mesopotamia.
+A small movement on the eastern edge of the Roman Empire would spread across the Mediterranean world, into the heart of Europe itself and eventually, indeed, to the ends of the earth.

 Spiritual roots

-The vision of human dignity, reconciliation, forgiveness and the equal value of every person before God carried by these messengers and their successors profoundly shaped European civilisation over centuries.
-Today Europe’s universities, hospitals, movements for human rights, care for the poor and concepts of reconciliation all carry traces of this gospel vision — even if modern Europe often forgets its roots.
+The vision of human dignity, forgiveness, reconciliation, justice and the equal value of every person before God carried by these messengers and their successors profoundly shaped European civilisation over centuries.
+Today Europe’s universities, hospitals, movements for human rights, democracy, care for the poor and concepts of reconciliation all carry traces of this gospel vision — even if modern Europe often forgets its roots.

-This week in Brussels we gathered in the European Parliament with 120 Christian young people from across Europe, including YWAM schools from Amsterdam and Stockholm – Pentecostals, Evangelicals, Protestants, Catholics and Orthodox – through the Together for Europe movement.
+This week in Brussels we gathered as the Together for Europe movement in the European Parliament with 120 Christian young people from across Europe, including YWAM schools from Amsterdam and Stockholm – Pentecostals, Evangelicals, Protestants, Catholics and Orthodox.
 We reminded ourselves of the spiritual roots of Europe and of the European project, and of the continuing spiritual and relational calling to promote peace and reconciliation.

 In a fragmented and anxious continent, many young Europeans again find themselves in a kind of limbo — uncertain about identity, future and purpose.
 Many are tempted to retreat into fear, nationalism, cynicism or nostalgia, just as the disciples returned to fishing.

 The Ascension Day commission still speaks to us today.
 Withdrawal into tribalism or national self-protection is no option.
 Jesus sends us across borders and histories of hostility as witnesses of reconciliation and hope.
 The kingdom of God is far larger than the restoration of one nation’s glory.
-It is the invitation of all peoples into a new humanity.
+It is the invitation of all peoples into a new humanity – shared by weak, human vessels like us.

 P.S.
-Join us in Amsterdam and Brussels for the ‘Engaging Europe’ module of the summer school, Engaging the world, July 27-31.
+Want to explore this further?
+Come join us in Amsterdam and Brussels for the ‘Engaging Europe’ module of the summer school, Engaging the world, July 27-31.
 [See ywamamsterdam.com/engage]

 Till next week,